 - Simple Assembly.
 Barrel saunas are a clever design.
-They require no major tools for cutting for assembly.
+They require no major tools for cutting or assembly.
 Barrel saunas are “built” on site by placing the milled 2×4 cedar boards along the circumference of the two circular end walls, then strapping everything in place with the set of locking rings provided.
 One need not be handy to assemble a barrel sauna.

 - Ships easy.
 Barrel saunas ship unassembled.
 There’s a pallet stack of 2x4s, door, stove, benches and a set of circular end rings.
-This is a key reason why Costco can shrink wrap, sell, and distribute the Almost Heaven barrel sauna nationally.
+This is a key reason why companies like My Sauna World can shrink wrap, sell, and distribute the Almost Heaven barrel sauna nationally.

 Here’s a New Hampshire posse who have applied a mobile barrel sauna for surfing season extension:

 Check out this Canadian posse who illustrate the easy assembly of barrel saunas

 (and may motivate you to want to go visit these guys with a welcome gift, ready for sauna, while wearing a pair of Troxers).